Doherty Hall @ Stampede Youth Campus

 The campus sits on the far southeast corner of the community present day and super convenient to the Stampede grounds.
 The Saddledome features prominent as a backdrop in our photos and nicely lit up.
 Talk about a great evening to get in a little photography and exploring.

-Know more (new windows): Calgary Stampede Youth Campus and Calgary Victoria Park.
+Know more (new tabs): Calgary Stampede Youth Campus and Calgary Victoria Park.

 They’re saying…